SanderMertens/flecs/Manual.md

 Many Entity Component System frameworks put restrictions on the operations that can be performed while iterating over data, which makes APIs harder to use.
 In Flecs, there are no restrictions on which operations can be used.

 ### Performance
-Flecs has a design that is optimized for minimizing cache misses by loading only data in cache that is required by the application, while also storing data in arrays to ensure that an application makes optimal usage of cache lines.
+Flecs has a design that is optimized for minimizing cache misses by loading only data in cache that is required by the application, while also storing data in arrays (AoS) to ensure that an application makes optimal usage of cache lines.
 In many cases, applications can access raw arrays directly, wich is as fast as iterating a native array in C and, if the code permits it, lets applications be compiled with Single Instruction, Multiple Data (SIMD) instructions.

 Furthermore, Flecs automatically optimizes performance where it can, by removing systems from the critical path if they are unused.
 This further improves reusability of code, as it lets applications import modules of which only a subset of the systems is used, without increasing overhead of the framework.